SOLUTIONS / BUSINESS NEEDTraceability

 The Transparent Path platform automatically generates this data record for each of your shipments, using continuously connected IoT sensors that record a steady stream of location and conditions data.
 Our customers simply enter basic shipment details into our platform, attach a sensor and assign it to the shipment, and the automated data entry begins.

 Is end-to-end traceability always possible?

-Transparent Path sensors collect GPS and conditions data while at sea – and upload that data to our platform when sensors are in range of cellular networks (for example, near ports).
-New technologies that will allow data transmission over satellite and TV broadcast spectrums will be available within months, solving this issue.
+Transparent Path sensors collect GPS and conditions data continuously – and upload that data to our platform when sensors are in range of cellular networks (for example, near ports).
+Our trackers provide automated data collection at the point that trackers are applied to a shipment, and until they are removed.

 See how Transparent Path provides key traceability data

 Contact our management team to set up an online demonstration of the Transparent Path platform.